 Possibly the most interesting part of the fleet are the GP38-2 and GP38u locomotives.
 All were originally built for other railroads and have complicated histories.
 GP38-2 locomotives 2001 and 2002 are former Butte, Anaconda & Pacific Railway (108 and 109), later Rarus Railway.
 Locomotives 2003-2007 are all rebuilt from Penn Central locomotives delivered 1968-1969.
 Their original PC numbers were 7812, 7773, 7752, 7754 and 7780.
 Locomotive 2008 was actually built as a GP40 for the New York Central.
 All of these were acquired by the ARR in 1986.Our Trip to North Pole and beyond.

 The front of our train at Fairbanks.

-GP-40-2 3013.
-I returned to my door thanking Elizabeth for watching the door for me and loaded my last few passengers.
-At 7:50 AM I closed the vestibule and then gave my car the Safety Talk I always do.
-We left Fairbanks at 8:00 AM and headed out of Fairbanks.
+GP40-2 3013 built by Electro-Motive Division in 1978.
+I returned to my door, thanking Elizabeth for watching it, and loaded my last few passengers.
+At 7:50 AM, I closed the vestibule then gave my car the safety talk as I always do.
+We departed at 8:00 AM and headed out of Fairbanks.

-We headed out of Fairbanks and headed to Fort Wainwight where no photography was allowed until we crossed it.
-I had to be the photo police during our passage across the base.
-I did catch one person trying to take a picture but stopped him before he did.
-At MP 6.0 photography could be started again.
+After leaving Fairbanks, we proceeded to Fort Wainwight where no photography was allowed until we crossed it.
+I had to be the photo police during our passage across the base and did catch one person trying to take a picture but stopped him.
+At MP 6.0, photography could resume.